If there is one improvement in home cleaning that’s got the perennially “chilling” Aussie looking up, it’s probably robot vacuum cleaners!

 Cheaper robot vacuums use basic systems where the robot vacuum just bounces off obstacles.

 High-end robot vacuums, however, use carefully crafted sensors to map their surroundings and even calculate the most efficient cleaning route!

 The circular shape of robot vacuums can be a problem when cleaning around wall edges or corners of rooms.

-It is for this reason that it becomes important to ensure that your robot vacuum has side bristles which can clean out tight corners.
+Ensure that your robot vacuum has side bristles which can clean tight corners.

 We also see a trend where circular robot vacuums are being replaced with square-shaped robot cleaners.

 Frequently Asked Questions (FAQs)

 Are Robot Vacuums Any Good?

 One of the most common questions we come across, to which our simple answer is - Yes, it absolutely is!

 Technology has gotten so good that robot vacuum cleaners can scan and map your home before commencing cleaning.